 Even the most common weightlifting injuries can affect you for months or years.
-Thus, it’s best to take the appropriate steps to avoid them.
+Thus, it’s best to avoid them.
 Also, learn from the best bodybuilders.
 Read their stories to discover tips and tricks that can take your journey to the next level.
-Why reinvent the wheel when someone else already built it for you.
+Why reinvent the wheel when someone else has already built it for you?
 Here is a list of the best bodybuilders and how they did it:

-4. Don’t neglect flexibility and mobility because bodybuilding is a reflection of what your body can do.
+4. Don’t neglect flexibility and mobility because bodybuilding reflects what your body can do.

-One of the best ways to avoid injuries is by maintaining your flexibility and mobility.
-If you never had either, now’s the time to start working on it.
+One of the best ways to avoid injuries is to maintain your flexibility and mobility.
+If you never had either, now’s the time to work on it.

 We also recommend warming up properly before workouts using mobility drills.
-These will improve your functionality and minimize injuries.
+Also, these will improve your functionality and minimize injuries.

-5. Focus on compound movements because your body is made of many parts that work together.
+5. Focus on compound movements because your body uses many parts that work together.

 A successful bodybuilding journey focuses on the most effective exercises.
-These are known as compound movements.
+We know these as compound movements.

 - Barbell squats